-You should always be careful of the time you take to pay your bills.
+You should always be careful about the time you take to pay your bills.
 Delayed payments of bills can negatively influence your credit score in Canada.
-Although your credit report does not have records of the payments of your utility bills such as phone, electricity and cable, there are some mobile phone companies that may inform the credit-reporting agencies about your late payments, which could negatively affect your credit score.
+Although your credit report does not have records of the payments of your utility bills such as phone, electricity, and cable, there are some mobile phone companies that may inform the credit-reporting agencies about your late payments, which could negatively affect your credit score.

 Clear your debts quickly

 You should be looking to pay off your debts as soon as possible.
-Prolonged and accumulated debts have bad influence on your credit score in Canada.
+Prolonged and accumulated debts have a bad influence on your credit score in Canada.

 Be watchful of your credit card limit

 Avoid going overboard with your credit card expenses.
-Do not cross the credit limit on credit card, no matter what.
+Do not cross the credit limit on a credit card, no matter what.
 Your balance should always be well below the limit of your credit card.
 Higher balance has more chance of affecting your credit score in Canada.

 Prioritize the payments you have to make

 Canadian credit reports do not generally include mortgage payments, although they are very important.
-So, it’s smart if you prioritize clearing your credit card, lease and loan payments first and on time.
+So, it’s smart if you prioritize clearing your credit card, lease, and loan payments first and on time.
 This will help you maintain a good credit score in Canada.

 Limit your credit applications